 What is the AZ EXPLORE Program and how does participation in the Initiative benefit my district and students?Answer

-- Administration of the ACT EXPLORE assessment to 8th graders,
+- Administration of the ACT EXPLORE assessment to eighth graders,

-- Workshops to train school-designated staff to interpret the cognitive and non-cognitive EXPLORE results with students and their parents and to prepare each student's pre-high school ECAP, and
+- Presentation of workshops to train school-designated staff to interpret the cognitive and non-cognitive EXPLORE results with students and their parents and to prepare each student's pre-high school ECAP, and

-- Professional development for middle-grade teachers and administrators to use the EXPLORE data to modify curriculum and teaching strategies in order to improve student achievement and school performance.
+- Presentation of professional development sessions for middle-grade teachers and administrators to facilitate their use of the EXPLORE data to modify curriculum and teaching strategies in order to improve student achievement and school performance.

 As a high school intake measure, EXPLORE gives educators the means to structure high school planning and career exploration for students and parents, and it serves as a baseline to monitor academic progress.
-In addition, as a participant in the Arizona EXPLORE Programs, district and school staff receive valuable training on how to use their district's EXPLORE data to make knowledge-based decisions and improvements using district-, school- and student-level data.
+In addition, as a participant in the Arizona EXPLORE Programs, district and school staff receive valuable training on how to use their district's EXPLORE data to make knowledge-based decisions and improvements using data at the district, school, and student levels.

 How is participation in the EXPLORE Middle Grade Initiative made possible?Answer

-NAU pays 100% of the "per student assessed" costs to ACT directly for eligible 8th grade students to take the EXPLORE assessment.
-Eligible students in 2013-14 are those 8th graders who are enrolled in a school in which fifty per cent (50%) or more of its students are eligible for free or reduced-price lunch (FRL) under the National School Lunch Program.
-(NAU also allows Districts/Charter Holders, at their choosing, to include their "non-eligible students" in the 2013-14 EXPLORE Program, albeit at the expense of the District/Charter.
+Arizona GEAR UP pays 100% of the per-student assessed costs to ACT directly, allowing eligible eighth grade students to take the EXPLORE assessment.
+Eligible students in 2014-15 are those eighth graders who are enrolled in a school in which fifty per cent (50%) or more of its students are eligible for free or reduced-price lunch (FRL) under the National School Lunch Program.
+(Arizona GEAR UP also allows Districts/Charter Holders, at their choosing, to include their "non-eligible students" in the 2014-15 EXPLORE Program, albeit at the expense of the District/Charter.
 See Commitment/Order Form for details).
-NAU/Arizona GEAR UP grant will provide the EXPLORE Program continued large-scale participation, annually, through 2018.
+The Arizona GEAR UP grant will provide the EXPLORE Program continued large-scale participation annually through 2018.

 What is required of my District to participate?Answer

-Participation requires return of the completed and signed Commitment/Order Form on or before August 1, 2013.
-Participating Districts/Charters must appoint a "District Liaison" to work closely with participating school principals and their staff to ensure successful implementation of the Arizona EXPLORE Program in partnership with NAU/Arizoan GEAR UP.
-Additionally, each Principal must identify a "College and Career Coach" to arrange for administration of the EXPLORE at the school, and to support students and parents in the successful transition to high school.
+Participation for the 2014-15 school year requires return of the completed and signed Commitment/Order Form on or before August 1, 2014.
+Participating Districts/Charters must appoint a "District Liaison" to work closely with participating school principals and staff to ensure successful implementation of the Arizona EXPLORE Program in partnership with Arizona GEAR UP.
+Additionally, each Principal must identify a "College and Career Coach" to arrange for administration of the EXPLORE assessment at the school, and to support students and parents in the successful transition to high school.
 Finally, each school must complete a final School Report.
 Both the District Liaison and School Coach are provided training and support for their duties, which include participation in an ACT-hosted webinar on administration.
-Unfortunately, NAU cannot reimburse Districts/Charters for the "staff time costs" associated with the EXPLORE Initiative, nor for the travel costs to attend the regional training workshop.
+Unfortunately, Arizona GEAR UP cannot reimburse Districts/Charters for the "staff time costs" associated with the EXPLORE Initiative, nor for the travel costs to attend the regional training workshop.